Large Language Model as Token Compressor and Decompressor: Methods

 \section{Methods}

-In this section, we first present the overall framework, then detail the compressor, decompressor, and inferencer.
-We further analyze the multi-semanticity of Z-tokens, offering an interpretable view of how they encode and organize information.

 Our goal is to adapt a pretrained LLM into a compressor and decompressor.
-The compression and decompression works as follows: given an input sequence $\mathbf{X} = \{ \mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_N\}$, the compressor generates a variable-length tokens $\mathbf{Z} = \{\mathbf{z}_1, \mathbf{z}_1, \dots, z_{K}\}$, where $K \ll N$.
-We consider two usage modes for the decompressor: 1). \textbf{Decompressor as inferencer}: the decompressor directly consumes Z-tokens to perform downstream reasoning, so the compressor acts as a learned prompt compressor; 2). \textbf{Decompressor as reconstructor}: the decompressor reconstructs surface text from Z-tokens, while a separate LLM inferencer operates in the Z-token space to enable abstract-space reasoning.
+The compression and decompression work as follows: given an input sequence $\mathbf{X} = \{ \mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_N\}$, the compressor generates a variable-length sequence of tokens $\mathbf{Z} = \{\mathbf{z}_1, \mathbf{z}_2, \dots, \mathbf{z}_{K}\}$, where $K \ll N$.
+We consider two usage modes: 1). \textbf{Direct decompression for inference}: the decompressor directly consumes Z-tokens and generates downstream task outputs, so the compressor acts as a learned prompt compressor; 2). \textbf{Z-space inference followed by reconstruction}: the decompressor reconstructs surface text from Z-tokens, while a separate inferencer operates in the Z-token space before final decoding.
 Since the compressor maps an $N$-token input to a much shorter Z-token sequence of length $K \ll N$, subsequent attention-based computation scales as $\mathcal{O}(K^2)$ instead of $\mathcal{O}(N^2)$, yielding a theoretical compute and memory saving of approximately $(N/K)^2$ and enabling faster inference, lower memory usage, and effectively longer contexts.